cantbewong/mesos-proposal-externalstorage/Mesos Management of Persistent External Storage.md

 1. Start Today:
     - assume an existing external storage platform has been deployed
-    - consume volume sfrom it
+    - consume volumes from it
-2. Tommorow:
+2. Tomorrow:
     - compose a storage platform that is provisioned by mesos and runs on Mesos slaves using direct attached storage DAS

 ---

-Implement an abstration for
+Implement an abstraction for

 Volume: create/remove/mount/unmount

 Goal - abstraction works for:
     - RexRay using external storage
-    - Docker Volume API for thos workloads that run in a Docker container
+    - Docker Volume API for those workloads that run in a Docker container

 ---